DavidEspinoG/microverse_bookstore/README.md

 ### Key Features <a id="key-features"></a>

-- Calculator
+- Keep track of the book you're currently reading
-- Quote section
+- List the books you have read in the past

 <p align="right">(<a href="#readme-top">back to top</a>)</p>